matdombrock/tacklebox.fish/fishfinder/README.md

 - `copy    `: Copy the selected path to the system clipboard
 - `del     `: Delete the selected file or directory with confirmation
 - `delquick`: Instantly delete the selected file or directory
-- `realod  `: Reload the current directory listing
+- `reload  `: Reload the current directory listing
 - `cmd     `: Execute a custom command on the selected file or directory
 - `hidden  `: Toggle showing hidden files